Little Pink: History

 The term further spread in 2015 and 2016, starting with the "Di Ba expedition", also known as the Facebook Memes War.
 The expedition occurred after Taiwan idol singer Tzuyu displayed a Republic of China flag on a Korean television show (Tzuyu incident).
-A Taiwan pro-mainland China singer, Huang An, stated that Tzuyu supported Taiwan independence.
+A Taiwan pro-unification singer, Huang An, stated that Tzuyu supported Taiwan independence.
 The incident, which occurred in the run up to the 2016 elections on Taiwan, led to significant debate on Chinese social media.
 Members of Di Ba, a subforum of Baidu Tieba with a predominantly male user base, called for internet users to flood the comments sections of Facebook pages for Tzuyu, Tsai Ing-wen, and some Taiwan media organizations.
 Tens of thousands of people left comments including memes, ironic jokes, and insults.
-This increased the use of the term "Little Pink" to refer to the younger generation of online Chinese nationalists, regardless of their gender.
+Participants in the expedition deemed it successful and used its methods in subsequent responses to what they viewed as Western or Japanese transgressions.
+The Di Ba expedition increased the use of the term "Little Pink" to refer to the younger generation of online Chinese nationalists, regardless of their gender.

 Other occasions in which Little Pinks and the younger generation of Chinese online nationalists became notably active include the South China Sea arbitration case, the deployment of a Terminal High Altitude Area Defense system in South Korea, and the 2020-2021 China-India border skirmishes.
 During the 2019–2020 Hong Kong protests, Little Pinks also began describing themselves as "fandom girls".
 A frequent perspective contended by online fandom nationalists during the protests was that protestors had violated democratic principles by using street protests and attacks on police rather than advocating their positions through parliamentary means.
 In the first days of the 2022 Russian invasion of Ukraine, the Little Pink expressed pro-Russia sentiments on the Chinese internet.